webgpu-native/webgpu-headers/doc/Asynchronous Operations.md

 ### Mixed Sources {#Mixed-Sources}

 Asynchronous operations may originate from different sources.
 There are CPU-timeline operations and there are Queue-timeline operations.
 Within a _timed wait_, it is only valid to wait on `WGPUFuture`s originating from a single `WGPUQueue`.
-Waiting on two futures from different queues, or waiting on a Queue-timline future and some other CPU-timeline future is an error.
+Waiting on two futures from different queues, or waiting on a Queue-timeline future and some other CPU-timeline future is an error.

 #### CPU-Timeline Operations
  - ::wgpuInstanceRequestAdapter